-(a) The union is in the most critical danger of being destroyed.
+(A).
+The union is in the most critical danger of being destroyed.
 Drastic measures must be adopted to save it.

-(b) The Lewis machine, hopelessly reactionary, is wrecking the organization and there is no hope of it voluntarily adopting policies that will preserve the union.
+(B) The Lexis machine, hopelessly reactionary, is wrecking the organization and there is no hope of its voluntarily adopting policies that will preserve the union.

-(c) Only the policies advocated by the opposition can save the organization and relieve the pressure on the miners
+(C) Only the policies advocated by the opposition can save the organization and relieve the pressure on the miners.

-(d) Democracy being completely wiped out in the union by the Lewis autocracy, it is futile to try to function through elections and conventions corrupted and dominated by the Lewis machine.
-The only means left to put into effect the fundamentally necessary policies of the opposition is by an open clash and contest with the anthracite miners constitute the main Lewis administration for the leadership of the miners.
+(D) Democracy being completely wiped out in the union by the Lewis autocracy, it is futile to try to function through elections and conventions corrupted and dominated by the Lewis machine.
+The only means left to put into effect the fundamentally necessary policies of the opposition is by an open clash and contest with the Lewis administration for the leadership of the miners.